-- A completed withdrawal prior to the published midterm date for the term of enrollment will be assigned a grade of W (withdrew) per University policy.
-However, if the student has a grade of "C" "D', 'F' or 'U' in the course at time of withdrawal then the SON will consider it a WF (withdrawal failing) for purposes of nursing program progression. - A grade of W is not included in the calculation of the GPA but may have implications for continued financial aid eligibility (Consult the Financial Aid Office). - A grade of W will be considered in the course repeat policy. - You may no longer attend class once you have officially withdrawn. - Per the SON, a withdrawal from a course even before mid-term will count as a course attempt for the purposes of nursing program progression.
+- A completed withdrawal prior to the published midterm date for the term of enrollment will be assigned a grade of W (withdraw) per University policy.
+However, if the student has a grade of "C" "D', 'F' or 'U' in the course at time of withdrawal then the SON will consider it a WF (withdraw failing) for purposes of nursing program progression.
+(See academic probation on page 24) - A grade of W is not included in the calculation of the GPA but may have implications for continued financial aid eligibility (Consult the Financial Aid Office). - A grade of W will be considered and counted toward the University course repeat policy. - You may no longer attend class once you have officially withdrawn.